 - Assess the situation and remove all unnecessary individuals from the area.
 Only essential personnel should be present. - Appoint others to keep the area clear. - Appoint a person or person(s) to stay with the individual(s) involved at all times.
 Instruct the volunteer(s) to not render any treatment beyond his/her training.
 Do not move an injured individual unless he/she is in immediate danger. - Determine if medical support (on site or ambulance) needs to be contacted.
 If yes, do so immediately.
-Have athlete medical form ready for medical personnel. - If a family member/guardian/friend cannot accompany the athlete/volunteer to the hospital, either stay with the athlete or appoint someone to do so until a family member/guardian/friend can arrive. - In the event of a serious incident or crisis, immediately contact + , the Crisis Communications Contact for SOGA.
+Have athlete medical form ready for medical personnel. - Determine if law enforcement needs to be contacted.
+If yes, determine whether 911 or the local non-emergency number should be used.
+Non-emergency #: + \\\\\\\\+ - If a family member/guardian/friend cannot accompany the athlete/volunteer to the hospital, either stay with the athlete or appoint someone to do so until a family member/guardian/friend can arrive. - In the event of a serious incident or crisis, immediately contact + \\\\\\, the Crisis Communications Contact for SOGA.
 Explain the situation.
 SOGA will start coordinating any assistance needed.
 If you aren't sure if the incident qualifies as "serious," err on the side of contacting Special Olympics. - You or your Local Program Coordinator should contact the appropriate family/guardian of athlete/volunteer to apprise them of the situation. - Cooperate with medical personnel and/or law enforcement in completing any necessary paperwork. - In the event of media presence, speak from the statement on your Crisis Communication plan and do not speculate or expand upon this statement.
 Refer all media calls to SOGA. - Record names and phone numbers of individuals present at time of incident for use on Incident Report Form and for possible subsequent questions. - Once incident/crisis is over and the athlete(s)/volunteer(s) involved have all been released to their own supervision or the supervision of others, call SOGA, the appropriate family/guardian of the athlete(s)/volunteer(s), your Local Program Coordinator/Head of Delegation and apprise all of status. - Complete an Incident Report Form and send to SOGA within 12 hours.